Nutrition Deficiencies and Autism

 Based on these findings, more emphasis is being placed on actively addressing nutritional status instead of just accepting picky eating as a typical characteristic of autism.
 Furthermore, research consistently shows that nutritional supplementation is beneficial for children with autism , thereby indicating that this is an integral part of the therapeutic management of autism.

-This is why I developed My Spectrum Heroes™ Multivitamin Mineral Plus.
-It is a dietary supplement designed to support the developing brain and nervous system with extra support for kids on the spectrum. you can learn more about this high potency, superior quality supplement by visiting the website at www.myspectrumheroes.com.
+This is why I developed My Spectrum Heroes™ Multivitamin Mineral Plus. the dietary supplement designed to support the developing brain and nervous system with extra support for kids on the spectrum.
+You can learn more about this high potency, superior quality supplement by clicking HERE

-My Nutrition Intervention for Autism and ADHD Program addresses these common deficiencies and helps guide parents to better ways of ensuring their kids are getting adequate nutriton that supports their developing brain and nervous system and can help improve behaviors and symptoms.
-Schedule your appointment today for a free 15-minute Nutrition Consultation by clicking this link https://calendly.com/denisevoight
+My Nutrition Intervention for Autism and ADHD Program addresses these common deficiencies and helps guide parents to better ways of ensuring their kids are getting adequate nutrition that supports their developing brain and nervous system and can help improve behaviors and symptoms.
+Visit www.denisevoight.com/enrollment for more information about the program

 - Ranjan S, Nasser JA.
 Nutritional status of individuals with autism spectrum disorders: do we know enough?
 Adv Nutr.
 2015;6(4):397-407.